yetulaxman/htvs/production_codes/README.md

-## Helper scripts for preprocessinG of Enamine REAL DB on Mahti
+## Helper scripts for preprocessing of Enamine REAL DB on Mahti
+make sure to configure your scrondinger.hosts file.
 ### Test case: Run production code with 10M records on Mahti

 ```